hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/0100-introduction.md

 ## Language Highlights

-- ECL is not case sensitive language, but it is recommended to use uppercase for reserved words
+- ECL is not a case sensitive language, but it is recommended to use uppercase for reserved words
 - White spaces are ignored, but it is strongly recommended to use white space for clarity and readability
-- Declarative Programming Language, which means you specifies what needs to be done rather than how to do it
+- Declarative Programming Language, which means you specify what needs to be done rather than how to do it
 - Source-to-source compiler
 - ECL code translated to C++ that is compiled to shared libraries and executed within a custom frame-work

-Please refer [ECL syntax](./syntax.md) to learn about ECL standards.
-Or, [jump right into coding](./output.md) and skip all the introductions.
+Please refer [ECL syntax](./0200-syntax.md) to learn about ECL standards.
+Or, [jump right into coding](./0500-output.md) and skip all the introductions.